2024–25 Indonesia Pro Futsal League

-The 2024–25 Indonesia Pro Futsal League, is the 17th season of the Indonesia Pro Futsal League competition held by the Indonesia Futsal Federation, as well as the ninth season of futsal competition under the name Professional Futsal League.
+The 2024–25 Indonesia Pro Futsal League, was the 17th season of the Indonesia Pro Futsal League competition held by the Indonesia Futsal Federation, as well as the ninth season of futsal competition under the name Professional Futsal League.
 The regular season started on 21 December 2024 and scheduled to end on 22 June 2025.

-Bintang Timur Surabaya are the defending champions.
+Bintang Timur Surabaya are the defending champions and retained their title after beating Black Steel 9–6 on aggregates.

 Overview

 Promotion and relegation (pre-season)

 Twelve teams is competing in the league—the top ten teams from the previous season and the two teams promoted from the 2023–24 Nusantara Futsal League.

 Teams promoted to Pro Futsal League

-Kuda Laut Nusantara and Rafhely two teams were promoted and advanced to the final round of the Nusantara Futsal League after defeating their respective opponents in the semifinals on 17 August 2024.
-Kuda Laut Nusantara defeating Juku Eja and Rafhely won over Merador.
+Kuda Laut Nusantara and Rafhely two teams were promoted and advanced to the final round of the Nusantara Futsal League after defeating their respective opponents in the semifinals on 17 August 2024 with Kuda Laut Nusantara defeating Juku Eja and Rafhely won over Merador.
 This season marks the debut season for both teams to compete in the top division.